Camp Anderson (2) |

 (1864), near Eureka

 A temporary tent camp established by CA Infantry and Mounted Cavalry, located east of town, 9.8 miles southeast of Arcata along Fickle Hill Road.

 Lighthouse Point Post

 A temporary Indian detainment camp, a subpost of Fort Humboldt.

-A temporary Indian detainment camp, five miles from Lighthouse Point.
+A temporary Indian detainment camp, located on the peninsula between Humboldt Bay and the Pacific Ocean, five miles from Lighthouse Point.

 (1862 - 1865), Arcata

 The headquarters of the CA Mountaineers, located one mile north of town.
 Originally called Camp on Janes' Farm.
 State marker